Maintenance & Inspection Tips to Maximise Your HAKKO Equipment

 Performing a regular maintenance regime in a clean, dry and well ventilated area will help to ensure that your Hakko equipment stays in good condition.
 We have looked at maintenance practices for soldering stations, such as periodic checks of leak voltage, tip-to-ground resistance and tip temperature but if you want to fully optimise the performance of your equipment, there are further checks that you can do.

-- Firstly, always maintain solder tips to reduce oxidation by keeping the pre-set temperature as low as possible to enable sufficient melting of the solder and the production of a satisfactory soldered joint.
+- Firstly, always reduce solder tip oxidation by keeping the pre-set temperature as low as possible to enable sufficient melting of the solder whilst still producing a satisfactory soldered joint.

-- Also, try to avoid increasing the tip temperature to more than is actually needed.
-When changing the solder tips, always turn off the power to avoid the burden on the heater.
-It’s also worthwhile to switch the power off between applications to reduce the rate of oxidation.
+- Try to avoid increasing the tip temperature to more than is actually needed.
+When changing the solder tips, always turn off the power for safety reasons and to prevent internal arcing which can reduce both tip and soldering iron handle lifespan.
+It is also worthwhile switching off the power between applications to reduce the rate of oxidation.

-- It’s a great habit to cover the tip with solder before placing the soldering iron into its holder during soldering work and to ensure that the tip is covered with new solder at the end of a soldering job.
+- It’s a great habit to cover the tip with solder before placing the soldering iron into its holder during soldering work and at the end of a shift.

 - Check that the filters are changed regularly in your de-soldering unit to help extend the equipment life and keep soldering tips/nozzles clean with the Hakko range of cleaning aids.